apache/airflow/docs/helm-chart/manage-dags-files.rst

       --set dags.persistence.existingClaim=my-volume-claim \
       --set dags.gitSync.enabled=false

-Mounting DAGs from a private GitHub repo using Git-Sync sidecar
+Mounting Dags from a private GitHub repo using Git-Sync sidecar
 ---------------------------------------------------------------
 Create a private repo on GitHub if you have not created one already.